marsch/Architecture/Decisions/open/OIHAPI.md

 The main oih api will be implemented using json/rest.

 ### Decision
-no decision yet
+decided on this alternative

 ### Consequences
 The synchron api request/response cycle must be managed (e.g. http polling, callbacks) to reduce the impact on the scalability and performance of the system.
 One to many communication is not supported.
-Scalability is achieved using a load balancing infrastructure component.
+Scalability is achieved using a load balancing infrastructure component like Kubernetes routing.

 ## Alternative sdk
 The API will be implemented as a standard development kit (sdk).
 The technical details regarding protocol and frameworks are encapsulated in the sdk.
 The sdk must be well documented.

 ### Decision
-no decision yet
+the decision was made in favor of rest/json

 ### Consequences
 Pros: